Republic of Karelia: World War II

 The fighting near Petrozavodsk allowed the authorities to evacuate most of the civilian population and a significant part of the production capacities.
 In total, more than 500 thousand people were evacuated from the republic to the east.
 Petrozavodsk University was temporarily relocated to Syktyvkar.

 After the capture of Petrozavodsk, the capital of Soviet Karelia was transferred first to Medvezhyegorsk, then to Belomorsk.
 Less than 90 thousand people remained in the occupied territory, half of which are representatives of the Finno-Ugric peoples: Karelians, Vepsians, and Finns.
 The Finnish administration has officially recognized them as a "kindred" population.
 The rest received the status of "unrelated" people.
-Most of them have been put into concentration camps, along with communists and people who could not speak Finnish or karelian.
+Most of them have been put into concentration camps, along with communists and people who could not speak Finnish or Karelian.

 Former prisoners of the camps recalled that the staff often treated them more harshly than was supposed to according to the instructions.
-According to them, the Finns in the presence of children shot prisoners, and beat women, children, and the elderly.
+According to them, the Finns, in the presence of children, shot prisoners and beat women, children, and the elderly.
 One of the prisoners told the Finnish historian Helga Seppel that before leaving Petrozavodsk, the invaders shot several young people for unknown reasons.

 During the occupation, Petrozavodsk was renamed to Äänislinna.

-Only a few territories of the KFSSR managed to escape the Finnish occupation: the Belomorsky, Loukhsky, Kemsky, Pudozhsky regions, as well as part of the Medvezhiegorsky, Tungudsky and Ukhta regions.
+Only a few territories of the K-FSSR managed to escape the Finnish occupation: the Belomorsky, Loukhsky, Kemsky, Pudozhsky okrugs, as well as part of the Medvezhiegorsky, Tungudsky and Ukhta okrugs.
 By 1942, about 70 thousand people lived here.

 After the end of the Siege of Leningrad Soviet army was ordered to liberate Karelia.

 On 21 June 1944 Svir-Petrozavodsk operation started.
 On 27 June the Finnish army left Petrozavodsk.
 By August the Soviet army reached pre-war borders.

+Then the Soviet army got pushed back again and had to end the war with the help of pressure from its allies in the Moscow Armistice.

 Post-war

 After the end of World War II, the Karelian Isthmus was incorporated into the Leningrad Oblast and the city of Alakurtti was transferred to Murmansk Oblast.

 After normalization of diplomatic relations between USSR and Finland the status of the Karelo-Finnish SSR was changed back to the Karelian ASSR in 1956.
-After this Karelian, Veps, and Finnish languages began a decline in usage due to the lack of any support from the state and lack of education.
+After this Karelian, Veps, and Finnish languages began a decline in usage due to the lack of support from the state and lack of education.

 The transformation of the KFSSR into the Karelian ASSR was supposed to show that the USSR did not have aggressive goals against Finland.

-In 1978 Korean airlines Boeing 707-321B was shot down over Murmansk oblast and landed near Louhi.
+In 1978, a Korean Air Lines Boeing 707-321B was shot down over Murmansk Oblast and landed near Louhi.